Walter Bonatti: K2

 Bonatti was in the best physical condition of all the climbers and the natural choice to make the summit attempt, but Ardito Desio selected Lacedelli and Compagnoni.
 Had Bonatti joined the summit team he would likely not have used supplemental oxygen.
 Therefore, Lacedelli and Compagnoni's oxygen-assisted climb could have been eclipsed.
 Although the Bonatti-Mehdi forced bivouac was not anticipated, Compagnoni intended to discourage Bonatti from reaching the tent and participating in the final summit climb.
 On the morning of 31 July, after Bonatti and Mehdi had already begun their descent to the safety of Camp VIII, Compagnoni and Lacedelli retrieved the oxygen cylinders left at the bivouac site and reached the summit of K2 at 6.10pm.
 Ardito Desio, in his final report, mentioned the forced bivouac only in passing.
 Mehdi's frostbite was an embarrassment to the expedition.

 Bonatti was later accused by Compagnoni of using some of the oxygen to survive his bivouac, causing the climbers to run out of oxygen earlier than expected on the summit day.
 Bonatti immediately claimed that he could not use this supplemental oxygen because both the mask and the regulator were at Camp IX.
 Bonatti brought evidence supporting his response that Compagnoni had lied about running out of oxygen en route to the summit.
 Although Bonatti's version of facts was supported by Lacedelli in K2: The Price of Conquest (2004), Lacedelli contended that the oxygen had in fact run out.
 However, he attributed this not to Bonatti's alleged use of the oxygen, but to the physical exertion of the climb causing the use of more oxygen than expected.

-For a long time, Bonatti was accused and vilified by a part of the climbing community but over time the growing amount of evidence in support of his version of the facts proved his honesty.
-Reinhold Messner, in June 2010, said: Bonatti was one of the greatest climbers of all time – the last true Alpinist, an expert in all disciplines.
+For a long time, Bonatti was accused and vilified by a part of the climbing community but over time some evidence has come out to support his honesty.
+Reinhold Messner, in June 2010, said, "Bonatti was one of the greatest climbers of all time – the last true Alpinist, an expert in all disciplines.
 But more importantly, Walter was a marvelous, tolerant, loving person.
-He leaves a great spiritual testament: he was a clean man vilified for 50 years over what happened on K2, but in the end, everyone accepted that he was right.
+He leaves a great spiritual testament: he was a clean man vilified for 50 years over what happened on K2, but in the end, everyone accepted that he was right."

 In 2007, the Italian Alpine Club published a revised official account, entitled K2 – Una storia finita, that accepted Bonatti's version of events as completely accurate.

 Bonatti tried to organize a solo ascent of K2 without oxygen the following year to put the record straight but could not get the backing, so he retreated to Courmayeur, where he became a mountain guide in 1954.